Health Care Reform: What You Need to Know

 Here are 10 ways the law may affect your group coverage:

 - Guaranteed issue and renewal.
 With few exceptions, groups are guaranteed to have their coverage issued and renewed.
 Exceptions are if the group moves outside a service area, the group cannot pay premium costs, or the insurer withdraws from the market.

 - Shorter waiting period.
-Groups must allow employees to enroll in their group coverage no more than 90 days (including weekends and holidays) after they become eligible for the coverage.
-This period reduces to 60 days if the group purchases coverage on the NY State of Health Marketplace.
+Groups must allow employees to enroll in their group coverage no more than 90 days (including weekends and holidays) after becoming eligible for the coverage.
+This period reduces to 60 days if the group purchases Marketplace coverage.